jfischer/micropython-iot-hackathon/docs/mqtt.rst

 to port 1883 (the default).
 A simple test can be done with the ``mosquitto_pub`` and ``mosquitto_sub`` clients.
 Open two terminal windows.
 In one, type::

-  mosquitto_sub -t test-topic
+  mosquitto_sub -t sensor-data

 It should hang and not print anything immediately.
-The process is subscribing to the topic ``test-topic`` and will print to standard output any messages that it receives.
+The process is subscribing to the topic ``sensor-data`` and will print to standard output any messages that it receives.
 In the second window, run the following::

-  mosquitto_pub -t test-topic -m "hi, there"
+  mosquitto_pub -t sensor-data -m "hi, there"

 You should now see the message printed in the first (subscriber) window.
 This means that the broker is working.
 You can now kill the subscriber with a